Pursuer2/PursuerJavaBridgeGen/README.md

 the class signature is infered by the import list, So use fullname import if class in other package used by method declaration(except java.lang.String)

 you can generate multi-class by pass all java files into PursuerJavaBridgeGen.generateToDir

+the generated jbridge_decl.h can be used without jni.h